Wal-Mart makes slow progress navigating Africa's challenges

 There are promising signs for retailers: Shoprite’s Basson reported “insatiable” demand for big brands after five Shoprite stores in Angola sold more Red Bull cans than nearly all 400 stores in South Africa in one year.

 But others are also finding it tough.
-Woolworths (WHLJ.J), a Cape Town-based upscale retailer, pulled the plug on its Nigerian business, citing high rents and duties.
+Woolworths, a Cape Town-based upscale retailer, pulled the plug on its Nigerian business, citing high rents and duties.

-The Spar Group (SPPJ.J), which runs franchise grocery stores, said its partner in Nigeria has managed to open just five of 20 planned stores, having struggled to find suitable real estate and having to import everything from lighting and tiles to refrigerators.
+The Spar Group, which runs franchise grocery stores, said its partner in Nigeria has managed to open just five of 20 planned stores, having struggled to find suitable real estate and having to import everything from lighting and tiles to refrigerators.

-Pick n Pay (PIKJ.J), South Africa’s third biggest grocer by value, recently shut its franchise stores in Mozambique and Mauritius because they were not profitable.
+Pick n Pay, South Africa’s third biggest grocer by value, recently shut its franchise stores in Mozambique and Mauritius because they were not profitable.

 “Retail in Africa is just not that romantic, it’s not easy.
 Anything that looks like an overnight success has probably been around for 20 years,” said Pick n Pay Chief Executive Richard Brasher, while stressing the group is still seeking to expand.